sshambar/WX-HWS/README.md

 # What's New in this Version WX-HWS-UB40-RRW

-Built on the current Meteobridge Version MB-UB40-FFT giving an identical experience.
+Built on the current Meteobridge Version MB-UB40-RRW giving an identical experience.

 Latest design features.

 Harnesses the power of the WeeWX database to generate graphs and statiscal data.

-Additional pop-up windows for almanacs.
+New style pop-up weather almanacs.

 Introduces the concept of a WeeWX-api.

 Meteobridge to WeeWX variable look-up table.

-New addition wind direction chart.
+New addition charts.

 New addition wind map.